larryshamalama/archive_larryshamalama.github.io/_posts/2022-01-28-stickbreakingweights.md

 for all $$h = 1, \dots, K$$ and $$\mathbb{E}\left[w_{K+1}\right] = \left(\frac{\alpha}{1 + \alpha}\right)^{K}$$.

 - `logp`: While it may seem naive, this is the most important method as this is exactly what allows `pm.sample()` to do its magic.
-Here, I provide the log distribution of a generalized Dirichlet distribution with $$b_h = 1$$ and $a_h = \alpha$ for all $$h$$ with respect to the density provided in the [Wiki article](https://en.wikipedia.org/wiki/Generalized_Dirichlet_distribution).
+Here, I provide the log distribution of a generalized Dirichlet distribution with $$b_h = 1$$ and $$a_h = \alpha$$ for all $$h$$ with respect to the density provided in the [Wiki article](https://en.wikipedia.org/wiki/Generalized_Dirichlet_distribution).
 Note that we assume that `value` can be of any dimension.
 Everything else in the method (what's in `at.switch` and `check_parameters`) are to ensure that inputs and parameters are all valid with respect to the distribution's constraints; errors would be raised if we provided something like `alpha = -2`, for instance.

 A small comment that I added unit tests regarding this distribution: testing shapes, `logp`, `rng_fn` and their extensions to multidimensional samples.
 I do not talk about them here, but unit tests are quite important and, given that I didn't know what they were before, it was an interesting learning experience.